 In 2014, Paula launched her nationwide live tour, Paula Deen Live!, which consisted of 90-minute shows featuring Paula making her favorite seasonal dishes.
 She also played fun, interactive games with her fans and shared stories on stage with her husband, Michael.
 For the first time ever, fans had the chance to interact with Paula personally and sample her delicious Southern creations.

 In 2015, Paula launched her free mobile game, Paula Deen’s Recipe Quest; premiered her first show on EVINE; and launched her podcast, What’s Cooking with Paula Deen, and radio show, Get Cooking with Paula Deen.
 That year, she also launched her own line of dog food called Paula Deen Hugs Healthy Adult Dog Food.
 In the fall of 2015, Paula released her cookbook, Paula Deen Cuts The Fat: 250 Favorite Recipes All Lightened Up, which reached The New York Times Best Sellers List in under a week.
 Simultaneously, she competed in the twenty-first season of ABC’s hit show “Dancing with the Stars,” and successfully made it halfway through the competition.
-Her upcoming book, At the Southern Table with Paula Deen, features 150 classic recipes, perfect for sharing with friends and family.
-At the Southern Table with Paula Deen will be Paula’s 18th book.
+Her most recent book, Love & Best Dishes: A Collection of Recipes, Stories & Letters from the Heart, is part cookbook and part memoir, making it her most intimate work yet.
+Love & Best Dishes is Paula’s 20th book.

-Since 2015, Paula has opened five new Paula Deen’s Family Kitchen restaurants in Pigeon Forge, Tennessee; Myrtle Beach, South Carolina; Branson, Missouri; and Nashville, Tennessee; along with The Chicken Box, a grab-and-go lunch option in Savannah, Georgia.
+Since 2015, Paula has opened four new Paula Deen’s Family Kitchen restaurants in Pigeon Forge, Tennessee; Myrtle Beach, South Carolina; Branson, Missouri; and Nashville, Tennessee; along with The Chicken Box, a grab-and-go lunch option in Savannah, Georgia.